NativeScript/tns-core-modules-widgets/README.md

 ---
-**This repository is deprecated.** in favour of [NativeScirpt/NativeScript/tns-core-modules-widgets](https://github.com/NativeScript/NativeScript).
+**This repository is deprecated** in favour of [NativeScirpt/NativeScript/tns-core-modules-widgets](https://github.com/NativeScript/NativeScript).

 ---